ibm-cloud-docs/CDN/api.md

 An example to [create a purge group](/docs/CDN?topic=CDN-code-examples-using-the-cdn-api#create-group-example).

 * **Parameters**:
-  * `uniqueId` - uniqueId of the CDN mapping for which the purge group was created.
+  * `uniqueId` - The unique ID of the CDN mapping for which the purge group was created.
   * `name` - Purge group name.
 The favorite group name must be unique, but unfavorite groups do not have this limitation.
   * `paths` - A collection of purge paths.
   * `option` - The following options are available to create a purge group: